philbowles/h4plugins/README.md

 )
 ### **IMPORTANT**

 WiFi sketches must reserve LittleFS space to hold the configuration web UI pages.
-These take < 64K so allocate the minimum LittleFS possible that is greater than or equal to 64k and remember to copy the `data` folder to the sketch folder and upload using either the  [LittleFS upload tool](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin) or the [ESP32 sketch data uploader](https://github.com/me-no-dev/arduino-esp32fs-plugin) (or both) depending on which platform you compile for.
+These take < 96K so allocate the minimum LittleFS possible that is greater than or equal to 96k and remember to copy the `data` folder to the sketch folder and upload using either the  [LittleFS upload tool](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin) or the [ESP32 sketch data uploader](https://github.com/me-no-dev/arduino-esp32fs-plugin) (or both) depending on which platform you compile for.

+On 4MB devices the minimum sensible/easy FS is 1MB.
+On 1MB devices, the 96k is an unudual size, not freely available.
+It is easy to add, however - see the section in [Advanced Topics](docs/advanced.md)

 ## H4 Optimised Board Definitions

-See [Advanced Topics](docs/advanced.md) for how to simply add H4 optimised board definitions that will ensure you get the smallest possible binary (and therefore most likely to be OTA-able)
+See [Advanced Topics](docs/advanced.md) for how to simply add H4 optimised board definitions that will ensure you get the smallest possible binary (and therefore most likely to be OTA-able).
+They make compiling for different targets a) very quick b) foolproof.
+Almost.

 ![Optimised Boards](assets/optismall.jpg)

 ---
 # What next?

-There is *a lot* in this library and its pre-requisite: the [H4](https://github.com/philbowles/H4) library.
+There is *a lot* in this library, its pre-requisite: the [H4](https://github.com/philbowles/H4) library and the rest of "the mangerie".
 For a start, there are over 30 individual plugins, as well as several new concepts to learn, although you will probably only use 6 or 7 of the more common / important ones for most of your apps.

 Then there are over 80 example sketches in the two libraries.
 That's not a typo: it's "over eighty".
 Every plugin and every possible API call is demonstrated at least once somewhere in that collection.
 Its designed to help you get up to speed quickly - use it!
 90% of the time you will find the start (if not *all*) of the app you want to write.

-After you have finished reading this file, the recommended path you should follow for mastery of the library is:
+After you have finished reading this file, the recommended path you should follow for mastery of these libraries is:
 ## Step-by-step guide to mastery

 1. Download, install and play with [H4](https://github.com/philbowles/H4).
 Pick one or two of the examples and run it.
 There is no better way to learn that actually *doing it*